daiplusplus/AspNetDependencyInjection/README.md

 	* ASP.NET SignalR - By subclassing `Microsoft.AspNet.SignalR.DefaultDependencyResolver`.
 Has optional support for `IServiceScope`.
 Use the `Jehoel.AspNetDependencyInjection.SignalR` NuGet package.
 	* ASP.NET Web API - Using `System.Web.Http.Dependencies.IDependencyResolver`.
 Use the `Jehoel.AspNetDependencyInjection.WebApi` NuGet package.
 	* WCF is not currently targeted by a published NuGet package, but a WCF example is included in this repository.

-**AspNetDependencyInjection.Mvc** exposes `AspNetDependencyInjection` as an implementation of `System.Web.Mvc.IDependencyResolver` for use with ASP.NET MVC 5.x.

 ## Current Version
 * 1.4 - S. Kyle Korndoerfer's most recent version of `Unity.WebForms`, released in 2015.
 See [https://bitbucket.org/KyleK/unity.webforms](https://bitbucket.org/KyleK/unity.webforms).